metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_machine_pool_v1_manifest.md

 - `openstack` (Attributes) OpenStack is the configuration used when installing on OpenStack. (see [below for nested schema](#nestedatt--spec--platform--openstack))
 - `ovirt` (Attributes) Ovirt is the configuration used when installing on oVirt. (see [below for nested schema](#nestedatt--spec--platform--ovirt))
 - `vsphere` (Attributes) VSphere is the configuration used when installing on vSphere (see [below for nested schema](#nestedatt--spec--platform--vsphere))

-<a id="nestedatt--spec--platform--alibabacloud"></a>
-### Nested Schema for `spec.platform.alibabacloud`

-Optional:

-- `image_id` (String) ImageID is the Image ID that should be used to create ECS instance.
-If set, the ImageID should belong to the same region as the cluster.
-- `instance_type` (String) InstanceType defines the ECS instance type. eg. ecs.g6.large
-- `system_disk_category` (String) SystemDiskCategory defines the category of the system disk.
-- `system_disk_size` (Number) SystemDiskSize defines the size of the system disk in gibibytes (GiB).
-- `zones` (List of String) Zones is list of availability zones that can be used. eg. ['cn-hangzhou-i', 'cn-hangzhou-h', 'cn-hangzhou-j']

 <a id="nestedatt--spec--platform--aws"></a>
 ### Nested Schema for `spec.platform.aws`